junxit/us-congress-bills-117/bill.md

 # H.R.
 2278

-> To authorize the Secretary of the Interior to designate the September 11th National Memorial Trail, and for other purposes.
+> To designate the September 11th National Memorial Trail Route, and for other purposes.

 ## § 1.
 September 11th National Memorial Trail Route

 - **(a)** *Definitions* In this section:
-  - **(1)** *Map* The term “Map” means the map entitled “September 11th National Memorial Trail Route Proposed Trail Route,” numbered ___, and dated July 2021.
+  - **(1)** *Map* The term “Map” means the map entitled “September 11th National Memorial Trail Route Proposed Trail Route,” numbered 669/176,670A, and dated July 2021.
   - **(2)** *Secretary* The term Secretary means the Secretary of the Interior, acting through the Director of the National Park Service.
   - **(3)** *Trail Route* The term Trail Route means the September 11th National Memorial Trail Route designated under subsection (b).
 - **(b)** *Establishment of trail route*